DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 			"y": -1559.838293470854,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "transparent",
-			"width": 908.1389770507812,
+			"width": 905.7389526367188,
 			"height": 250,
 			"seed": 1943702598,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1698072187856,
+			"updated": 1698135999816,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
 			"text": "Types of sampling\n1. simple random sampling\n2.
 Sampling without replacement\n    - as each item is selected it is removed from the population\n3.
-Sampling with replacement\n    - Objexts are not removed from the population as they are selected for the sample\n    - The same object can be picked up more than once\n4.
-Stratified sampling\n    - Split the data into sevaral partitions; then draw random sapmles from each partition\n", "rawText": "Types of sampling\n1. simple random sampling\n2.
+Sampling with replacement\n    - Objects are not removed from the population as they are selected for the sample\n    - The same object can be picked up more than once\n4.
+Stratified sampling\n    - Split the data into several partitions; then draw random samples from each partition\n", "rawText": "Types of sampling\n1. simple random sampling\n2.
 Sampling without replacement\n    - as each item is selected it is removed from the population\n3.
-Sampling with replacement\n    - Objexts are not removed from the population as they are selected for the sample\n    - The same object can be picked up more than once\n4.
-Stratified sampling\n    - Split the data into sevaral partitions; then draw random sapmles from each partition\n", "textAlign": "left",
+Sampling with replacement\n    - Objects are not removed from the population as they are selected for the sample\n    - The same object can be picked up more than once\n4.
+Stratified sampling\n    - Split the data into several partitions; then draw random samples from each partition\n", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "Types of sampling\n1. simple random sampling\n2.
 Sampling without replacement\n    - as each item is selected it is removed from the population\n3.
-Sampling with replacement\n    - Objexts are not removed from the population as they are selected for the sample\n    - The same object can be picked up more than once\n4.
-Stratified sampling\n    - Split the data into sevaral partitions; then draw random sapmles from each partition\n", "lineHeight": 1.25,
+Sampling with replacement\n    - Objects are not removed from the population as they are selected for the sample\n    - The same object can be picked up more than once\n4.
+Stratified sampling\n    - Split the data into several partitions; then draw random samples from each partition\n", "lineHeight": 1.25,
 			"baseline": 243
 		},
 		{
 			"type": "arrow",
-			"version": 126,
+			"version": 127,
-			"versionNonce": 500197109,
+			"versionNonce": 1055187245,
 			"isDeleted": false,
 			"id": "kvEwFnVGGWjqRsNRDfufU",
 			"fillStyle": "hachure",